Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-processlist/README.md

 ## Process Instance Comments component

-Displays comments associated with a particular process instances and allows the user to add new comments
+Displays comments associated with a particular process instance and allows the user to add new comments

 ```html
 <adf-process-instance-comments